Collaborative Fund Projects

-The outputs generated by projects supported by the Collaborative Fund have had significant conservation impact, particularly in terms of informing and helping to shape conservation policy and in building capacity for conservation.
+Collaborative Fund Projects have had significant conservation impact - informing and helping to shape conservation policy and building capacity for conservation.

 The majority of projects are focused on contributing to high-level global conservation processes (CBD, SDGs, IPBES) and/or to thematic areas that are widely recognised as global conservation priorities (climate change, Natural Capital, food production/security).

 The CCI Collaborative Fund aims to facilitate innovative and necessary collaborations between CCI members, with particular emphasis on enabling successful partnerships between University of Cambridge Departments and conservation organisations based in the Cambridge area.

 Select Collaborative Fund Projects are featured as Case Studies in our Impact section.

 Find out more about the generous supporters of this fund and how the fund is managed on the Collaborative Fund information webpage.